amejiarosario/amejiarosario.github.io/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 **Simple HTML5 and Backbone boilerplate**

-To get started, download [this simple html file](https://raw.github.com/amejiarosario/Backbone-tutorial/439ff34409dfc01adca7f9f96efcd726295f1aac/backbone-tutorial.html).
-This file  contains the libraries that you'll need (jQuery, Underscore.js, Backbone.js and Backbone-localStorage.js) and the placeholders for your HTML and JS code.
-Don't worry about the libraries, we are going to explain them as we need them.
+To get started, download [this simple HTML file](https://raw.github.com/amejiarosario/Backbone-tutorial/439ff34409dfc01adca7f9f96efcd726295f1aac/backbone-tutorial.html).
+This file contains the libraries that you'll need (jQuery, Underscore.js, Backbone.js, and Backbone-localStorage.js) and the placeholders for your HTML and JS code.
+Don't worry about the libraries.
+We are going to explain to them as we need them.

-After downloading the aformentioned file, notice the HTML where your entire page will be built using Backbone.Views!
+After downloading the file mentioned above, notice the HTML where your entire page will be built using Backbone.Views!

 Your entire js app will be loaded here: